Radius-coder/jS-Aim-Training/README.md

 If the user moves to fast the cursor leaves the square and it stops moving.
 Needs to change so square goes where cursor is

 ## Changelog
+### Version 1.1
+Added 5 more squares

+Added JS code to randomly generate numbers to place target squares.

 ### Version 1.0
 Initial commit of game